|

 to 30 March 1957 at the Crane Theatre Liverpool

-to the ground, and its eye on the stage as the Bank clerks by day become
+has its ear to the ground, and its eye on the stage as the Bank clerks by day

-names worthy of early note here, are Basil Williams, the musical director,
+Some names worthy of early note here, are Basil Williams, the musical

-and W Morris, future Manager of Liverpool University Branch, who will become
+director, and W Morris, future Manager of Liverpool University Branch, who

 show programmes, we are indebted to the late Beryl Creer, who held Martins